-Tim has been a member of Cathedral of the Risen Christ Parish in Lincoln his entire life, and a Knight for about 5 years.
+Tim has been a member of Cathedral of the Risen Christ Parish in Lincoln his entire life.
+He has been a Knight for about 5 years.
 He enjoys the brotherhood that the Knights of Columbus provides, from the fish fry tent to simple upkeep of the Church grounds.
 Tim has been a lector at Cathedral for many years.
-Tim has been married to his wife Tracy for 20 years and she is very active in the Church and serves on the Parish Council and is a part of the PCCW.
+Tim has been married to his wife Tracy for 21 years and she is very active in the Church and serves on the Parish Council and is a part of the PCCW.
 Tim and Tracy have 3 children.
-Kylen is 18 and graduated from Pius X High School in 2021 and will head to the University of South Dakota in the fall to play volleyball.
-Ajay is 15 and is currently a sophomore at Pius.
-Maklin is 11 and is currently in the 5th grade at Cathedral.
-Our family's "Happy Place" is at Table Rock Lake in Kimberling City, MO.
+Kylen is 19 and graduated from Pius X High School in 2021 and will head to the University of South Dakota in the fall to play volleyball.
+Ajay is 16 and is currently a junior at

+Pius.
+Maklin is 12 and is currently in the 6th grade at Cathedral.
+As a family, our "happy place" is Table Rock Lake in Kimberling City, MO.
 We love boating and all the nature that surrounds it.